gatsbyjs/gatsby/docs/docs/porting-from-create-react-app-to-gatsby.md

 export default App
 ```

 Gatsby provides a `<Link />` component and a `navigate` function to help you direct users through pages on your site.
-You can read about how to use each in the [`gatsby-link` doc](/docs/gatsby-link/).
+You can read about how to use each of them in the [`gatsby-link` doc](/docs/gatsby-link/).

 ### Handling state